 The Blackbird's Engines

-The Blackbird was designed by the genius of Lockheed Skunk Works, Kelly Johnston, it was built in complete secrecy at their plant in Burbank California.
+The Blackbird was designed by the genius of Lockheed Skunk Works, Kelly Johnston who would lead its development team for over four decades.
+It was built under complete secrecy at the Lockheed Skunk Works plant in Burbank California, and flight tested at Area 51 throughout the 1960s.
 The J58 turbo-ramjets on the Blackbird were revolutionary in theory, basically it combined the functionality of a turbojet and a ramjet.
-Below Mach 2, air is sucked into the J-58's front inlets, slowed down and then compressed by a turbine-driven multistage compressor.
-Then the air is mixed with fuel in the burners, and with more fuel added it would reach the afterburner stage.
-At speeds greater than Mach 2.2, six bypass tubes opened to feed more air directly from the engine to the afterburner, giving the engine greater fuel efficiency at extreme speeds.
+Below Mach 2 the SR-71's massive engines sucked air into the J-58's front inlets, slowed down and then compressed by its turbine-driven multistage compressor.
+Then as the air is mixed with fuel in the burners, more fuel is added to reach the afterburner stage.
+At speeds greater than Mach 2.2, six bypass tubes opened up to feed more air directly from the engine to the afterburner giving the engine greater fuel efficiency at extreme speeds.

 The SR-71 During Air Refueling

 In order to remain a stealth aircraft Lockheed engineers needed to find a way to hide the exhaust that flowed out of the Blackbirds massive J58 turbo-ramjets.
 Like everything else on the Blackbird the answer was something new and futuristic.
 By mixing the chemical compound cesium in the Blackbird's fuel it would cause the airplanes exhaust to ionize making it invisible to radar.
 This complicated ionization process still remains a key component of stealth and is still classified today.
 The Blackbird's technology though built in the 1960s is still leading edge in the twenty-first century.